hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Note that statements inside an `await` may still be preempted by other asynchronous operations!
 Awaiting the same completion twice is considered undefined behavior.

+See the [Semantics of Asynchronous Statements](#semantics-of-asynchronous-statements) for more details.

 #### Processing arrays sequentially with `for`